muratk3n/thirdwave/en/README.md

 *Red Planet*, 2000, must be Tesla monkey boy's formative film.
 I think the f-ing moron had his entire worldview shaped by this one thing.
-It shows Mars with atmosphere (not possible), talks of plans with ppl living there (ur bones would fall off w long-term exp), there is even a killer AI (beyond reach).
+It shows Mars with atmosphere (not possible), talks of plans with ppl living there (ur bones would fall off after long-term exposure), there is even a killer AI (hyperbole).
 But if you were 11, you could believe it, and with media being the pool of dipshittery that it is, get all kinds of attention and money peddling this "vision".

 ---